• Skip to main content

 How much sodium is in salsa?

-For most jarred salsas, a 2-tablespoon serving has about 200 to 240mg sodium.
-And I have never only eaten 2 tablespoons of salsa.
-So if you're eating about ยผ cup (or 4 tablespoons), you get 400-500mg sodium in just the condiment.
+For example, if you eat ¼ cup (or 4 tablespoons), you get 400-500mg sodium in just the condiment.
 That's a lot if you are trying to limit or moderate your sodium intake.

 How do you make low sodium salsa?

 Follow the recipe below.
-Note that the serving size is 4 tablespoons and with that, you get around 115mg sodium (almost ยผ of the sodium in jarred salsa).
+Note that the serving size is 4 tablespoons and with that, you get around 115mg sodium (almost ¼ of the sodium in jarred salsa).

-Feel free to lower the amount of salt to decrease the sodium even more.
-Using only ยฝ teaspoon for the entire recipe gives you 78mg sodium per 4 tablespoon serving size.
-Using ยผ teaspoon for the entire recipe gives you 41mg sodium for each serving.
+Using only ½ teaspoon for the entire recipe gives you 78mg sodium per 4-tablespoon serving size.
+Using ¼ teaspoon for the entire recipe gives you 41mg of sodium for each serving.
+Making this a no salt added salsa has 6mg of sodium per serving.

 • Roasted Zucchini Sauce